BladeRunnerJS/scaling-js-apps/blades/exercises.md

 The purpose of this exercise is to build the basics of a single application feature.
 *You won't be interacting with databases or services* because they're not ready yet.
-All you can do is add fake data to your code to help you build your feature the the UI.
+All you can do is add fake data to your code to help you build your feature.

 ![](../img/modularapp-blades.png)